ankit-jha/commands/README.md

     g$ goes to the end of the screen line (when a buffer line is wrapped across multiple screen lines)

-    A to move to the end of the line and switch to editing mode (Append)

     q: To access command history

     ggVG #Select All